 This parameter allows the user to specify whether design variable filtering will take place in the PlatoMain service during topology optimization problems.
-Filtering in PlatoMain is the default behavior and should be used in most cases.
-The exception to this is when running problems using Plato Analyze that enforce symmetry.
+Filtering in PlatoMain is the default behavior and should be used except when running problems using Plato Analyze that enforce symmetry.
 In this case filtering is done within Plato Analyze as part of the symmetry enforcement and so shouldn't be done again in PlatoMain.
-In that case you would set this parameter to "false".
-The syntax is: "filter in engine {Boolean}".
+In that case you would set this parameter to "false."
+The syntax is: "filter in engine {Boolean}."